intel-retail/automated-self-checkout/docs_src/environment_variables.md

     |`PRE_PROCESS` | pre process command to add for inferencing | "pre-process-backend=vaapi-surface-sharing", "pre-process-backend=vaapi-surface-sharing pre-process-config=VAAPI_FAST_SCALE_LOAD_FACTOR=1" |

 ## Applying EV to Run Pipeline
-EV can be applied in two ways |
+EV can be applied in two ways:

     1. as parameter input to run.sh script
     2. in the env files